valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 ## Simple Summary

 This proposal suggests implementing Triple Lock, an upgrade to the protocol that improves bonding, dev rewards and staking.
 Triple Lock creates and reinforces token sinks for OLAS.
-Furthermore, proposal suggests a bonding strategy whereby the DAO creates bonding products for LP assets which pair OLAS with tokens for each chain on which Olas protocol is deployed.
+Furthermore, the proposal suggests a bonding strategy whereby the DAO creates bonding products for LP assets which pair OLAS with tokens for each chain on which Olas protocol is deployed.

 ## Abstract

-The proposal suggests that the DAO is to 1) encourage creation of OLAS-GNO and OLAS-MATIC LP pools; 2) whitelist those LP assets for bonding; 3) create bonding products for these LP assets.
+The proposal suggests that the DAO is to 1) encourage creation of OLAS-xDAI and OLAS-MATIC LP pools; 2) whitelist those LP assets for bonding; 3) create bonding products for these LP assets; 4) introduce new updates to developer rewards and bonding mechanisms; 5) create staking modules to incentivise agent operators.

 ## Motivation